 - Add ground tomato cashew masala paste, saute on high for a minute.
 Stir in between.
 Cook for 2-3 minutes or until masala starts releasing the oil.

-- Add 1/3 cup of water and salt and bring it to a boil.
+- Add 1/3 cup of water, salt and then bring it to a boil.
 Do not add too much water at a time.

 - Add cream and mix, cook for 1 -2 minutes only.
 Add paneer, garam masala powder and sugar.
 Mix well.
 Cook for only a minute.